viviandotdev/ObsidianVault/Essays/Why Japan has the highest IQ score?.md

 shore based diet was important for the the development of the brain Helps development of the prefrontal coretex reduces adhd helps with attention
-Makes sense why dolphins are so smart because they get
+Makes sense why dolphins are so smart because they get so much DHA HUmans may have eveolved from aquatic apes which is why we are so smart, The diet of the japense people have so much DHA which is why they have higher iqs

+Linoleic acid makes yyou dumb hogs up space in the brain cells so DHA cannot get in

+Vegtable oil reduce DHA because it has so much linoleic acid

+People in japan consume about half the vegtable oil that we do